nthFemboy/youtubeAutoViewer/README.md

 - Clears the console between actions for a cleaner user experience.

 ## Bugs
 - **Video Playback Interruption**: YouTube may display an error message and stop playback after approximately 19 seconds when using this script.
-This behavior is likely due to YouTube detecting automated interactions.&#8203;:contentReference[oaicite:8]{index=8}
+This behavior is likely due to YouTube detecting automated interactions.

 ## Requirements